GhostDragon420/FlashGuard-v1_SFG-Prototype/HOW-TO-USE.md

 SFG-FlashGuard v0.1 Prototype
 ====================================

-This is an early prototype of Sync-First Gate(SFG) as a read-only BIOS/Firmware data tool.
+This is an early prototype of Sync-First Gate(SFG) as a Read-Only BIOS/Firmware data tool.
 It does NOT flash or change anything on your PC — it only reads and logs data.

 ------------------------------------